-How to install pcre on AlmaLinux, Rocky Linux & RHEL
+How to install pcre on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Perl-compatible regular expression library